unisse-courses/s14-mp12/README.md

 ## FEATURES —
 For this phase of the project, the current working features involve:
+* View homepage posts as is.
+* User can register for an account.
+* User can login if he/she has an account.
+* User can logout from a logged in account.
+* User can view a profile page of a register user.
+* If logged in, user can view his/her own profile page through his/her icon or username.
+* Logged in user can create a post.
+* Users can click on a post's title to view full post.
 *

 ## HOW TO RUN —